đźź© Friday evening: immerse yourself in the Strasbourg Christmas market (Friday evening)

-Arrive in Strasbourg late in the day, ideally around 6:30pm, to experience the nocturne magic of Christmas.
-The big fir tree on Place Kléber glows brightly, and the alleyways around the cathedral are alive with the chalets of the Christkindelsmärik, France's oldest Christmas market.
-Enjoy your first magical immersion in the Alsatian atmosphere.
+Arrive in Strasbourg late in the day, ideally around 6:30 pm, to experience the nightly Christmas magic.
+The big fir tree on the place Kléber, brought in every year from the forests of the Vosges, glows with a thousand lights.
+The alleyways around the Cathédrale Notre-Dame come alive with wooden chalets: this is the Christkindelsmärik, France's oldest Christmas market, established in 1570.

 The rue mercière is illuminated it leads to Strasbourg Cathedral.
 Photo chosen by monsieurdefrance.com Phb.cz via depositphotos.com